 Using sector-based securities or funds allows you to diversify the stock part of your portfolio among various industries.
 It's like walking into an ice cream shop and choosing a combo of flavors that all happen to be ice cream.

 Here's how industry sectors are organized so that you can steer your stock funds in the right direction.

 2 approaches to sectors

 - A "production-oriented approach" focuses on the products a company makes and its manufacturing process.
-With the "Consumer Goods" sector, for example, luxury designer Michael Kors and yoga pants retailer Lululemon make clothes for very different purposes and clients, but their process is the same.
+With the "consumer goods" sector, for example, luxury designer Michael Kors and yoga pants retailer Lululemon make clothes for very different purposes and clients, but their process is the same.

 Diversification isn't as simple as having a mix of stocks and bonds in your portfolio.
-In addition to diversifying within each asset class, make sure you know the schema of sector breakdowns to ensure you're properly investing in the right mix of industries for your portfolio and comparing them to the proper benchmarks.
+In addition to diversifying within each asset class, make sure you know the methodology of sector breakdowns to ensure you're properly investing in the right mix of industries for your portfolio and comparing them to the proper benchmarks.

 Next steps to consider

 Match ideas with potential investments using our Stock Screener.

 Learn about Fidelity's research and online commission rates.

 Maximize the potential benefits of Fidelity's research tools.